monadexio/monadex-api/monadex-api.md

     [Campaigns Collection][]

 ### Create a Campaign [POST]
-To create a new Campaign simply provide a JSON hash of the *description* and *content* attributes for the new Campaign.
+To create a new Campaign simply provide a JSON hash of all the attributes except *id* and *created_at*for the new Campaign.

 This action requries an `access_token` with `campaign_write` scope.